ligma-code/ROM-Gallery/README.md

 The intended use case is to cycle through different retro games every few minutes, showcasing the demo mode or attract mode screens and iconic pixel art.
 Get it going on a spare screen and Windows PC, then let it display an ever-changing gallery of retro classics.

 ![alt text](https://github.com/ligma-code/ROM-Gallery/blob/main/image-rom-gallery-terminal.png)
-## How does it work?
-The script is quite basic in its core function.
-It builds a playlist of ROM files, then cycles through the ROMs by running a couple of commands on the RetroArch command-line interface and network command interface.
-RetroArch does not provide any command-line options to switch ROM or core while it's already running, so the script starts and quits RetroArch for each ROM.

-Start:  `retroarch.exe -L <core DLL> <path to ROM> -F`

-Quit:   `retroarch.exe --command QUIT`

-The QUIT network command allows the script to close RetroArch gracefully instead of just terminating the process.
-Note that network commands are disabled by default and must be enabled in the RetroArch configuration file.
-The script will force-terminate RetroArch if the QUIT command doesn't succeed.

 ## I just want to get it running!
 This assumes you already have RetroArch installed and configured with cores.